 (Emphasis supplied).
-As a result of the application of this authority and it obligations, the Council concluded as follows:
+As a result of the application of this authority and it obligations,

 We conclude that further mitigation measures are necessary in order to prevent miles-long strings of turbines from becoming the most prominent features in view from multiple points of observation in the area.
 A larger buffer between the turbines and the ridgeline could minimize encroachment of large project fixtures and features on views from local communities.